 *Funds otherwise payable to floating charge creditors may, in certain circumstances, be subject to a deduction of fund of up to £800k, known as the “Prescribed Part”, which is paid to unsecured creditors.
 The subject is not specifically covered here.

-What will class as a preferential debt?
+What classes as a preferential debt?

 HMRC is often described as an involuntary creditor – due to having no choice in whether to deal with a business.